cloud-gov/cg-site/content/docs/ops/runbook/rotating-kubernetes.md

 Things to look for include:

-- Is `monit` reporting healthy for the process?
+- Is `monit summary` reporting healthy for the process?
-- Are there multipl PIDs for the process?
+- Are there multiple PIDs for the process?
-- Are the proxy logs through errors about multiple listeners?
+- Do the proxy logs include errors about multiple listeners or problems binding to a port?

 Once the deployment is in a healthy state, you may close the maintenance window.